Most interesting landmarks of Vietnam

 - Citadel of the Hồ Dynasty – North Central, Thanh Hóa province.
 Ruins of a large castle and fortification built in the early 15th century by Hồ Dynasty.
-Fortification walls enclose rectangular area, outer side of walls is 870.5 by 883.5 m large.
-Complex was built according to feng-shui (geomantic) principles – one of the first applications of this philosophy in the city planning in this part of Asia.
+Fortification walls enclose a rectangular area, the outer side of walls is 870.5 by 883.5 m large.
+The complex was built according to feng-shui (geomantic) principles – one of the first applications of this philosophy in the city planning in this part of Asia.

 - Diên Khánh Citadel – South Central Coast, Khánh Hòa province.
 Well preserved fortification, built by French in 1793 in Vauban military architecture style.

 - Hoa Lư Citadel – Red River Delta, Ninh Bình province.
 Citadel of the medieval capital of Vietnam, founded in the 10th century AD.
 Citadel was located among steep limestone pinnacles and was protected by some 10 m tall and up to 15 m thick earthen ramparts.
 Nowadays some parts of these ramparts and some temples remain.

 - Hanoi Citadel – Red River Delta, Hanoi province.
 Former residence of Vietnamese monarchs developed since the 1010 AD (Citadel of Thang Long) in the site of the older fortress.
 Most of the historical buildings were destroyed by the French in the late 19th century but some parts of the medieval Vietnamese architecture remain.